-The De Facto State – The blog post
+The De Facto State – The Story Behind The Imagery

 Georgia has been on the travel bucket list for a couple of years, but I needed to wait until I had the opportunity to sit down and concentrate on planning only for a solid 3 months before we could head over.
 This is my behind the scenes story of that trip, featuring both my portfolio shots and mobile phone travel snaps.